Moddable-OpenSource/moddable/documentation/devices/moddable-six.md

 <a id="troubleshooting"></a>
 ## Troubleshooting

 Moddable Six can communicate with your development computer using either its USB or Serial connector.
-If you are using the USB connector, build using the `esp32/moddable_six_cdc` platform.
-If you are using the Serial connector, build using the `esp32/moddable_six` platform.

 <a id="development-resources"></a>
 ## Development Resources